 Rent a bike / mountain biking

 Mountain bikes can be rented all over town – make sure to get a newer one with better shocks.
 It will cost more but is worth it.
 Renting a mountain bike in Pucón makes sense not only for the experience of riding through the beautiful landscape, but also as a liberating means of transport to Caburga Lake and waterfalls on the Ojos de Caburgua Loop or the Alto Palguín Chinay which leads to the Palguín hot springs.
+Renting a bike is one of the most popular things to do in Pucon!
 Rental agencies will provide maps marked with many more trails as well.

 Coulda, woulda, shoulda!